424778940z/nier_automata_pc_savedata_tool/README.md

 # NieR:Automata PC Savedata Tool
 Since NieR will put the Steam account ID in your save file, and check it before loading, it's blocking people from share their save files.
 I build this little tool for change that ID.
+Now it's able to change player name as well, but I have not plan to go further for now.

 # How to use
 Before you do anything, backup your save file.